 This January 29, 1965 issue of TekWeek describes the beginning of the lawsuit against the U.S. Government.
 Click on the image to view the PDF.

 This February 5, 1965 issue of TekWeek describes the 39 boxes of documentation sent for the trial.
 In addition, the company screened Frank Hood's film The Oscilloscope Draws a Graph in order to make the Court familiar with the workings of an oscilloscope.

 The trial ended on March 4, 1966 after which the U.S. Court of Claims Commissioner indicated he would require up to a year to study the case before making his final judgment.
 It took until May, 1970, before the Commissioner ruled in favor of Tektronix.
 All eight of Tektronix' patent claims were ruled to be valid and infringed, which entitled Tektronix to recover reasonable and entire compensation for the unauthorized use by the government of its patented inventions.

-We have both a Tektronix Type 545 and Jetronic MX-2330A/G Oscilloscope on exhibit at the museum.
+We have both a Tektronix Type 545 and Jetronic MX-2330A/G Oscilloscope with a Hickok plug-in on exhibit at the museum.
 Note the two scopes have different plug-ins but are otherwise identical.